IT-Tutor/IT-Tutor.github.io/README.md

 This site is written in Jekyll and hosted on github pages.
 This means that if you push changes to the master branch those changes will show up on [it-tutor.dk].
 Cool right?!

 **This repo is ad-hoc documented so the entry level for this might be high** All critical parts of the process required to make changes to the page should be documented here.
-However some basic knowledge of web develæopement and Markdown is required.
+However some basic knowledge of web development and Markdown is required.
 A list of ressources is maintained in the buttom of this file.

-##Actions
+## Actions

 This section will answer how to do the most common actions on [it-tutor.dk]

-###Add a page
+### Add a page
 To add a new page simply add a new .md file with the content in MarkDown to the root of this repository.
 The page will be automaticly be published.
-If you want the page in the main menu please add it to the grop "nav" by decalring it in the header of the .md file.
+If you want the page in the main menu please add it to the grop "nav" by declaring it in the header of the .md file.
 An example of a header can be seen below:

 '''